mountetna/monoetna/decisions/adr-0003-subselect-magma.md

 ### Removal of Matrix Caching

 One feature removed from Magma is the caching of `MatrixPredicate` results.
-The implementation cached matrix data (an array of 58k values) based on the matrix attribute's model's identifier, in a key-value store in memory.
+The `JOIN` implementation cached matrix data (an array of 58k values) based on the matrix attribute's model's identifier, in a key-value store in memory.
 This took advantage of the fact that with the `JOIN` architecture, the matrix attribute's model columns were all available to the main `SELECT` statement, and the `MatrixPredicate` Ruby code could always access the matrix model's identifier column.

 With subselects, the `MatrixPredicate` loses the ability to `SELECT` columns that are not explicitly specified by the query.
-This means that we do not have access to the matrix model's identifier value, and we cannot use that as a unique key in a key-value store.
+This means that we are not guaranteed to have access to the matrix model's identifier value, and thus we cannot use that as a unique key in a key-value store.
 With our nested results, we also do not have any other unique way to identify the matrix results (any given model identifier could point to multiple matrix results, given the intervening one-to-many relationships that could exist between the `StartPredicate` model and the matrix model).
 Thus, we decided to remove the caching from the `MatrixPredicate` and `MatrixAttribute`, and just rely on the database results each time.
+It's possible that you could infer the matrix model's identifier when using `::all` through the returned `AnswerTuple`, but that would have to be explored.